40 Risks Everyone Should Take Before Turning 40

 Buy a piece of real estate

 Even if fewer and fewer individuals and families purchase homes these days, Smith says there is value in investing in real estate, even if it’s a tiny house or a small plot of land.
 Sure, it is a financial risk, but one that could return tenfold.
 “Look for something that will provide a stream of income; it doesn’t have to be a big stream of income, just something to get you started in the real estate market,” she says.
 “Over time, you can add on pieces of real estate and use that income to fund your future retirement.”
-These are the 15 questions everyone needs to ask before buying their first home.

 Conquer your fears

 What is your greatest fear?
 Flying?
 Falling?
 Clowns?
 Whatever it is, Darleen Santore, coach, therapist, and author, says it’s time to stop overanalyzing and approach it, once-and-for-all.
 “Facing a fear won’t be as scary as you think, and once you do look that fear in the face and take that leap, you’re going to learn and grow like never before,” she says.
-First, find out what your fears reveal about your personality.
+First, find out what your fears say about your personality.

 Help children in some way

 When you open your home or your heart to a child, especially those in need, it pushes you in a different way.
 It can be a leap of faith to volunteer, foster, or invest in a younger generation, and Santore says it will make a world of a difference not only to the children but also to you and your life.
 “You can become a big brother or big sister, provide foster care, offer to babysit a neighbor’s child… there are so many ways to enrich children.”
 If you’re not comfortable with children, she suggests volunteering at an after-school program where you’re with kids as well as other adults.
 “Kids need positive influences.
 You can be that for a child, and guess what?
 The return for you will be a more fulfilling life,” she says.